egbendito/mashawara/docs/architecture.md

 <img width="700" height="500" src="assets/img/str.png">

-_Figure 2: Architecture of the SAA DST, containing all the necessary components._
+_Figure 2: Structure of the SAA DST, containing all the necessary components._

 ## 1 Inputs